raimilcruz/obsec-web/README.md

     ```

 # Deploy instructions
-To generate a deployable .zip file follows these instructions.
+To generate a deployable .zip file follow these instructions.
 1. Run the script file `make` of the "node" folder:
     ```sh
     ./node/make
     ```
 2. Run
     ```sh
-    sbt run
+    sbt dist
     ```
    The deployable file will be generated in the folder
    `target/universal`